GOUST3D/AutoManipChange/README.md

 ![Snap](https://cdn.discordapp.com/attachments/569400960988872704/887929028860846120/c25O1wdtus.gif)

+Each time you select nothing
+Then select a controller, it will then change the manipulator

 # Installation

 Create shelf buttons: RMB > Edit > Add Button > Copy Paste Code > Set to "Python"